 The Activation Gap: Great Products Fail Without An "Aha" Moment

-Most SaaS companies work hard to attract new sign-ups-only to see most of them churn before they experience the product's real value.
+Most SaaS companies work hard to attract new sign-ups - only to see most of them churn before they experience the product's real value.
 Users sign up, explore briefly, and disappear.
-Why?
 Because they never reach activation: that critical "aha" moment when they understand how your product makes their lives better.

-In product-led growth (PLG), onboarding and activation aren't optional- they're the bridge between sign-up and monetization.
-To strengthen that bridge, you need guided, data-driven onboarding powered by a unified platform like Intempt GrowthOS.
+In product-led growth (PLG), onboarding and activation aren't optional - they're the bridge between sign-up and monetization.

 Why Activation Is the Key to Monetization

-"User activation" refers to the moment a new user adopts the core value of your product – often by using specific key features for the first time.
-It's when a user goes from just kicking the tires to actually integrating your product into their workflow.
-This stage is pivotal because activation is a leading indicator of monetization.
+"User activation" refers to the moment a new user adopts the core value of your product - using specific key features for the first time.
+Activation is a leading indicator of monetization.
 If a user discovers value during the free trial, they're far more likely to convert to a paid plan.
-In other words, activation is a stepping stone to revenue.

 How To Spot Signals?